 DISH Network-SM- programming is available to any subscriber who purchases or leases an EchoStar Receiver System.
 A typical EchoStar Receiver System includes an 18-inch satellite receiver dish, a receiver, which processes and descrambles signals for television viewing, a remote control and related components.
 The EchoStar Receiver System is also fully compatible with local broadcast signals.
+The EchoStar Receiver System is generally available in a standard and premium model.
+The premium model includes a universal UHF remote, an expanded favorite channel list and a high speed data port, all features not available on the standard model.
 Households can receive local broadcast signals, either through a standard television antenna (a traditional rooftop or set-top antenna) or by subscribing to basic cable and can also switch between DBS signals and local programming signals using the remote control.
-According to the industry approximately 76% of DBS households currently receive local programming signals from standard television antennas.
-Following the launch of EchoStar II, EchoStar also expects to make available a system that will permit subscribers to watch different channels on multiple televisions simultaneously.
-The suggested retail price for an EchoStar Receiver System is currently between and \$499 and \$599, depending on the model selected, among other factors.
-Dealer incentives and EchoStar sponsored promotions may reduce the actual cost of an EchoStar Receiver System below the suggested retail price.
-The initial capital cost required to receive DISH Network-SM- programming may reduce the demand for EchoStar Receiver Systems, since EchoStar Receiver Systems must be purchased, while cable and certain of EchoStar's satellite competitors lease their equipment to the consumer with little or any initial hardware payment required.
-EchoStar is currently test marketing a special promotion in a limited number of markets pursuant to which customers are able to purchase a discounted package, including annual programming package for \$300, (which is comparable to the price for a similar package of cable programming), and a EchoStar Receiver System for \$199.
-EchoStar believes the suggested retail price of a DSS-TM- satellite receiver system for DirecTv programming is currently between approximately \$499 and \$799, although special dealer incentives and promotions may decrease the cost to the customer.
-Both service providers currently offer system financing to the consumer.
+According to the industry research, approximately 76% of DBS households currently receive local programming signals from standard television antennas.
+The initial equipment cost required to receive DISH Network-SM-programming may reduce the demand for EchoStar Receiver Systems, since EchoStar Receiver Systems must be purchased, while cable and certain of EchoStar's satellite competitors lease their equipment to the consumer with little or any initial hardware payment required.
+As part of the EchoStar Promotion, the Company allows independent retailers to offer a standard EchoStar Receiver System to consumers for a suggested retail price of \$199 (as compared to the original average retail cost in March 1996 of approximately \$499) conditioned upon the consumer's purchase of one year of America's Top 50 CD-SM- for approximately \$300 (\$24.99 per month).
+This programming package compares to, on a national average \$42 per month for a similar package of cable programming.
+Although the EchoStar Receiver System does not presently provide local programming via satellite into the local market it is serving, the EchoStar Receiver System allows its subscribers to receive local programming from an off-air antenna without the payment of an additional fee.
+EchoStar believes the suggested retail price of a DSS-TMsatellite receiver system for DirecTv programming is currently between approximately \$399 and \$799, although special dealer incentives and promotions, commenced in August 1995, have decreased the cost to the customer.